 Faculty and staff may use any photocopier on campus.
 Department and public machines will require users to enter their ID number to access the copy function.
-Copies are charged against their Banner index.
-Faculty and staff must have their ID number programmed into their department’s multifunction machine(s).
+There is no charge to the departments for copying.

 Guests of the college may copy on campus by setting up a guest account.

 Machines that have a scan function may be used to scan-to-email.
 The receiving e-mail must be at a college address; the system will not scan to outside addresses.
 Directions are posted at individual machines.
 There is no cost to scan.

-Students have access to an outgoing fax machine in The Davis Family Library.
-Students engaged in a job search may use a fax machine in Career Services, as well.
-Students may receive faxes through the McCullough Student Center’s mail center.
+Students have access to an outgoing fax machine in The Davis Family Library and may receive faxes through the McCullough Student Center’s mail center.
 That fax machine’s number is 802-443-2068.
 There is no charge to students who are faxing.